Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * meditation SP regen is nerfed from mastery + floor(skill / 10) to mastery - 2 + floor(skill / 10) (mastery starts with Novice on 1, and then increases by 1), and only if you actually have at least master meditation.
 Change Rev4ForMergeNerfMeditationSPRegen option to anything other than 1 to disable this.
 * all damage to monsters is decreased by 15% (set Rev4ForMergeNerfDamage option to anything other than 1 to disable it).
 * Most maps have extra monster spawns, usually guarding most of currently free to explore locations.
 Note: some spawns are very difficult and are not intended to be fought right away.
 It's perfectly fine to just grab the loot and run away.
 Change Rev4ForMergeExtraMonsterSpawns option to anything other than 1 to disable.
-* Most of gold gains (selling/gold piles/monster loot) is reduced to 75% of original value.
+* Most of gold gains (selling/gold piles/quest rewards/wells) is reduced to 75% of original value.

 Hard introduces (see above how to disable specific changes):
 * even less powerful free skill boosts.